saurookadook/waitwut/docs/notes/security/index.md

   - should be used when support for PBKDF2 or Script is not available
 - **keyed hash functions or HMACs**
   - hash functions that use private key to calculate results

+--

+## Security Testing Techniques

+- **SAST** (Static Application Security Testing)
+  - focuses on analysis of code and binaries to detect known bad patterns
+- **DAST** (Dynamic Application Security Testing)
+  - use running application and look for suspicious responses to variety of payloads
+- **IAST** (Interactive Application Security Testing)
+  - requires that application code is instrumented to detect malicious code behavior within application
+  - when application is used or tested, the agent reports detected attacks